Createdd/Writing/2021/articles/dataBoilerplate.md

 chmod +x .git/hooks/pre-commit
 ```

+Now, before commiting changes of a jupyter notebook the file is converted to a python file and the changes will be reflected beautifully as it should be.

 # Disclaimer

 I am not associated with any of the services I use in this article.

 I do not consider myself an expert.
 I am not a blogger or something.
-I merely document things beside doing other things.
+I merely document workflows.
 Therefore the content does not represent the quality of any of my work, nor does it fully reflect my view on things.
-If you have the feeling that I am missing important steps or neglected something, consider pointing it out in the comment section or get in touch with me.

 I am always happy for constructive input and how to improve.

 This was written on **20.02.2021**.
 I cannot monitor all of my articles.
-There is a high probability that when you read this article the tips are outdated and the processes have changed.
+There is a high probability that when you read this article after time has past, the tips are outdated and the processes have changed.

-If you need more information on certain parts, feel free to point it out in the comments.

 ---